aaronicsubstances/bridge-arithmetic/README.md

      - NB: substitution exercises in popular math text books can also get us equation solving activities using guess and check (with possible answers of objective tests as guesses)
   - expression evaluation involving functions with verbose names which map to the four basic arithmetic operators, squares and cubes.
   - expression evaluation involving powers, roots, exponents and logarithmic (common and natural log) and trigonometry (sin, cos and tan) functions
-  - equation solving, with multiple strategies:
+  - equation solving, mainly linear equations
-     - with guess and check (using possible answers of objective tests as guesses, can have a "None of the above" choice included)
+     - includes univariate polynomial equations, and simultaneous equations in multiple variables
-     - with balance model ("stable scales" in terminology of transum.org)
+     - with guess and check strategy included (using possible answers of objective tests as guesses, can have a "None of the above" choice included)
      - NB: equation solving exercises in popular math text books can also get us expression evaluation activities
   - equation/expression generation
      - e.g. express y in terms of x if y = final expr in terms of intermediate variables, and expressions for intermediate variables in terms of x are given.
-     - aka "parametric equations" in terminology of transum.org
+     - NB: shares some similarities with parametric equations
      - NB: can get exercises from expression evaluation exercises, by identifying the last operation, identifying the operands involved as intermediate variables, expressing y in terms of the last operation identified and the intermediate variables, and finally asking for the expression in the evaluation exercise.
   - equation/expression decomposition - reverse of expression/equation generation: